linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 <table><tr><td></td><td>Home Market, before Trade</td><td>Foreign Market, before Trade</td><td>Integrated Market, after Trade</td></tr><tr><td>Industry output (# of autos)</td><td>900,000</td><td>1,600,000</td><td>2,500,000</td></tr><tr><td>Number of firms</td><td>6</td><td>8</td><td>10</td></tr><tr><td>Output per firm (# of autos)</td><td>150,000</td><td>200,000</td><td>250,000</td></tr><tr><td>Average cost</td><td>$10,000</td><td>$8,750</td><td>$8,000</td></tr><tr><td>Price</td><td>$10,000</td><td>$8,750</td><td>$8,000</td></tr></table>

 exchanges of similar goods.
 (2) Second, the example highlights two new channels for welfare benefits from trade.
-In the integrated market after trade, both Home and Foreign consumers benefit from a greater variety of automobile models (10 versus 6 or 8) at a lower price ( $8,000 versus$ 8,750 or $10,000) as firms are able to consolidate their production destined for both locations and take advantage of economies of scale.[9]
+In the integrated market after trade, both Home and Foreign consumers benefit from a greater variety of automobile models (10 versus 6 or 8) at a lower price ( \$8,000 versus\$ 8,750 or \$10,000) as firms are able to consolidate their production destined for both locations and take advantage of economies of scale.[9]

 Empirically, is intra-industry trade relevant, and do we observe gains from trade in the form of greater product variety and consolidated production at lower average cost?
 The answer is yes.